• Home

 How to make a hanging basket with hoops

 You guys!!!
-I have been adding numerous plants to my house ever since I made my last macrame plant hanger.
+I have been adding numerous plants to my house ever since my post about how to make a macrame plant hanger the quick and easy way.
 The reason I love the hanging plants so much is that the cats can’t get to them and I have a little more freedom in selecting plants.
 Plus they look really cute in our living room window.

 In today’s tutorial, I want to show you how to make a hanging basket with hoops inspired by an Urban Outfitters hanging planter that I love so much but which costs $89 in the large size.